History of Bet365 in Timeline

 Bet365

-Bet365 is a British gambling company established in 2000 by Denise Coates, who serves as joint-chief executive alongside her brother John Coates.
-Headquartered in Stoke-on-Trent with additional offices in Manchester and Malta, Bet365 provides a wide range of online gambling products.
-Its offerings include sports betting, online casino games, online poker, and online bingo.
+Bet365 is a British gambling company established in 2000 by Denise Coates, who, along with her brother John Coates, runs the company.
+Headquartered in Stoke-on-Trent, with satellite offices in Manchester and Malta, Bet365 provides a range of online gambling services.
+These include sports betting, online casino games, online poker, and online bingo.
+Denise Coates remains the majority shareholder and joint-chief executive of the company.

-In 1974, Peter Coates started the family's betting shop estate, which would later be used to secure a loan for Bet365.
+In 1974, Peter Coates started the family's betting shop estate, which later played a role in funding Bet365.

 1995: Denise Coates Becomes Managing Director